worbit/topopt2D/README.md

 ![load example](https://github.com/worbit/topopt2D/blob/master/support.png)

 ###Passive
 Nodes that need to be void must be red, solid ones must be green.
+The blue channel doesn't have any effect whatsoever.